vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 ## Sharing NFS-Backed Volumes Between Containers <a id="mount_nfs"></a>

-If your volume store is in a shared NFS data volume, sharing volumes between containers is not subject to any limitations.
-You can create volumes and mount them on multiple containers in the usual Docker way.
+If your volume store is in an NFS share point, sharing volumes between containers is not subject to any limitations.
+In vSphere Integrated Containers, the `local` driver is the vSphere Integrated Containers Docker personality.
+Consequently, the way to create NFS volumes with vSphere Integrated Containers is slightly different to how you do it with regular Docker.
+All that you need to do to create an NFS volume for a container is provide the name of the appropriate volume store in the `docker volume create` command.

+<pre>docker volume create --opt volumestore=<i>nfs_volumestore_name</i></pre>

 ## Obtain Information About a Volume <a id="inspect_vol"></a>
 To get information about a volume, run `docker volume inspect` and specify the name of the volume.